Davis Mills: 2022

 With Watson traded to the Browns and the departure of Taylor, Mills was named the Texans' starter for the 2022 season.
 In Week 1 against the Colts, he completed 23 of 37 passes for 240 yards and two touchdowns in the 20–20 tie.

-Following a Week 11 loss of 10–23 to the Washington Commanders in a 5-game losing stretch, Mills was benched in favor of Kyle Allen for the Texans' Week 12 matchup against the Miami Dolphins.
+Following a Week 11 loss of 10–23 to the Washington Commanders in a five-game losing stretch, Mills was benched in favor of Kyle Allen for the Texans' Week 12 matchup against the Miami Dolphins.
 After Allen and the Texans lost the next two games, Mills was made starter again.
-In the season finale against the Colts, as Houston was down 24–31 with 58 seconds left in the game at 4th-and-20 on Indianapolis' 28 yard line, Mills threw a completed pass to Jordan Akins for a touchdown.
-With a subsequent 2-point attempt tacked on by Mills and Akins, the Texans led 32–31 with 50 seconds left as the Colts got the ball back.
-With the help of Tremon Smith, the Texans won.
-Hours later, Texans' head coach Lovie Smith was fired as the win cost Houston the first overall pick in the 2023 NFL draft, the pick instead going to Smith's former Chicago Bears.
-For the 2022 season, Mills finished with 292 passes for 3,118 yards, 17 passing touchdowns and 15 interceptions to go along with two rushing touchdowns in 15 games and starts, as Houston finished with a 3–13–1 record.
+During the season finale against the Colts, as Houston was down 24–31 with 58 seconds left in the game at 4th-and-20 on Indianapolis' 28 yard line, Mills threw a completed pass to Jordan Akins for a touchdown.
+With a subsequent two-point attempt tacked on by Mills and Akins, the Texans led 32–31 with 50 seconds left as the Colts got the ball back.
+With the help of Tremon Smith, the Texans won on the road.
+Hours later, head coach Lovie Smith was fired as the victory cost Houston the first overall pick in the 2023 NFL draft, the pick instead going to Smith's former team, the Chicago Bears.

+Mills finished his second professional season with 3,118 passing yards, 17 touchdowns, and a league-leading 15 interceptions to go along with 32 carries for 108 yards and two touchdowns in 15 games and starts.

 2023

-After the Texans selected C. J. Stroud in the first round of the 2023 NFL draft, Mills was named the Texans' backup after a preseason competition with Stroud, and Case Keenum was named third-string after being signed to the team in the offseason.
-Mills appeared in six regular season games through the second half of the season, generating most of his season stats in a Christmas Eve game against the Browns in Week 16.
-After Stroud was ruled out with a concussion he sustained in Week 14, Keenum was named starter, but was benched after the start of the fourth quarter as Houston was behind 7–36.
-Mills was able to generate some momentum, scoring in 2 of the next 4 drives and cutting the Browns' lead to 22–36 in Houston's loss.
-He also appeared in the Texans' Wild Card 45–14 win against the Browns in relief.
-In the regular season, he completed 18 of 39 passes for 173 yards and two touchdowns.
+After the Texans selected C. J. Stroud in the first round of the 2023 NFL draft, Mills was named the Texans' backup after a preseason competition with Stroud while Case Keenum was named third-string after being signed to the team in the offseason.

+After Stroud was ruled out with a concussion he sustained in Week 14, Keenum was named the starter, but was benched after the start of the fourth quarter as Houston was behind 36–7.
+Mills was able to generate some momentum, scoring in two of the next four drives and cutting the Browns' lead to 36–22.

+Mills finished the 2023 season with 173 passing yards and two touchdowns in six games and no starts.